 above 70 HP...
 I could get a little air into 2nd, but it has

 NEVER pulled like this. feels like a freight train!

 engine build up was recommended by Pete Hill of Greenville, SC... he

 said his combo with the right exhaust and carb would make about 100-110

 HP at the tire...
 I think I am about there!!!

 I am going to try and find a shop that will dyno the bike, and will also have it at the AMA Pro-Star drags in Indianapolis the weekend of August 12th...You guys rock, and this was DEFINITELY worth the wait!!!!!"

 Before Softails before Dynas there was the 1985 FXWG with a kicker.
 We make pipes for these.
 Part Number 00-1015, LSR 2-1 Slash Cut, 1 3/4", in Black Ceramic.

 Boots and Kickers.
 Not for your Nike or Adidas crowd.
 Kickers can be made to clear if you get the right one.
 00-1015 on the 1984/85 Wide Glide.
 Customer fabbed his own bracket.

 Customer writes: " Pipe is doing great .Love the sound and power.
-I don't know if you recieved the pictures I sent so I'll send again digitally.
+I don't know if you received the pictures I sent so I'll send again digitally.
 Let me know if you want any to show how nicely it clears the kicker.
 I've referred your pipe to several students and others.
 I know of one person who bought one.
-Keep up the awsome work.
+Keep up the awesome work.
 Scott"